wrex/rexs.tools/src/routes/blog/ball-turner-build-1/+page.md

   import IncrL from "./incr-left.png";
   import FindFront from "./edgefind-front.png";
   import AbsXYzero from "./abs-xy-zero.png";
+  import LedgesMilled from "./ledges-milled.png";
+  import PlatformMilled from "./platform-milled.png";
+  import FourThreaded from "./four-threaded.png";
 </script>

 This is a companion article to [the original post](/blog/ball-turner) detailing